stevenkaras/ready-set-deploy/DESIGN.md

 RSD only includes the most minimal renderer possible for applying a partial state.
 RSD doesn't execute any commands, and will never learn how to.
 If you want to execute commands, you will need to pipe it to bash or ssh or somesuch.

+## Typed vs dynamic sections of code

+The core theory for RSD is well defined and can be implemented from the spec.
+The need to build providers quickly runs counterpoint to that though - it's a lot easier to write untyped code than typed.
+To balance the safety we gain from strict typing with the developer productivity gained from allowing untyped code it's important to allow a trap door to move between the two.
+This almost by definition should be separate from the serialization format, as some of the core abstractions (e.g. unordered sets of elements) do not have good representations in most serialization formats.